amyspencerproject/fresh-sticky-notes/README.md

   - write a very simple event listener. do not even need to catch a target.value or use e as a parameter
   - in the App component create a ``onDelete`` method to pass thru props to NoteList
   - use ``filter()`` to keep only notes whose ``note.id !== deleteMeId`` from event listener
+    - The ``filter()`` function takes the current state and filters it against the ID passed in as an argument.
+If the ID does not match the ID of the task currently being iterated over, the task gets pushed into the new filtered array.
+If the ID does match, then it gets rejected by the filter function.

+- Added Lifecycle methods, ``componentDidUpdate()`` and ``componentDidMount()`` to preserve the user's notes between sessions

 ### FontAwsome for React
 installed font awesome's SVG core package